reembe/MP4-Getting-Through-Brooklyn-Tech-Simulator/README.txt

 ### Development in IntelliJ
 - Download the latest version of IntelliJ Community (IntelliJ Ultimate is a paid for version the features of which you may consider useful but are not essential for a JMonkey project)
-- File > Open > select the top level folder of this project ( i.e. Game) > Ok.
+- File > Open > select the top level folder of this project ( i.e. GettingThroughBrooklynTechSimulator) > Ok.
 - The project will open with your project files on the left had side (IntelliJ may need to "think" for a couple of seconds before they appear)
 - IntelliJ may say "No SDK set up" and prompt you to download one, follow its instructions and allow it to download a java 11 JDK.
 A JDK is used for compiling java applications, a JRE is used for running them.
 - You can now add more java source files or assets to the project
-- To run the project find Game.java (which will be in under src/main/java/game) and right click > Run 'Game'
+- To run the project find GettingThroughBrooklynTechSimulator.java (which will be in under src/main/java/gettingthroughbrooklyntechsimulator) and right click > Run 'GettingThroughBrooklynTechSimulator'

 ## How to package the game